motla/ftdi-d2xx/docs/FTDI_DeviceInfo.md

 • `Readonly` **is\_open**: `boolean`

-Will be true if the device is currently open
+Is `true` if the device is currently open

 ___